autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ### When there is not enough space

 This module inserts stop point only when the ego can potentially avoid the object.
 So, if it is not able to keep distance more than `hard_margin`/`hard_margin_for_parked_vehicle`, this module does nothing.
-Following figure shows the situation where this module is not able to keep enough lateral distance when user set a parameter `use_opposite_lane` to `false`.
+Following figure shows the situation where this module is not able to keep enough lateral distance when user set a parameter `use_lane_type` to `same_direction_lane`.

 ![fig](./images/path_generation/do_nothing.png)